Veraxus/nouveau/README.md

 # Using Without SASS

 If you don't want to use SASS, then everything is already compiled for you.
 Just write your plain CSS in the main `style.css` file (in the theme root) as you would normally do.
+Note that you will still need to run `npm install` to get all the Foundation packages, however.

 # Companion Plugins